So, you now know how to grow pot, and your marijuana plant is ready for harvest! How exciting!

 Leave your marijuana to dry for 5 to 15 days, checking daily for signs of mold, as well as to avoid overdrying.
 Rotate the buds daily to ensure they are drying evenly.
 Handle them by the stem to prevent breakages.

 If you are a seasoned grower, you can tell if the weed is dry by just looking at it.
 However, as a guide, you can touch and tell.
-If the flowers are a bit crispy, and the branches snap, your buds are dry and ready to be cured.
+If the flowers are a bit crispy, and the thinnest branches snap instead of bend, your buds are dry and ready to be cured.

 Cure Your Weed

 Curing ensures that your marijuana is completely dry and tastes good.
-Cannabis is cured by placing it in an airtight container, or plastic or glass canning jars.
+Cannabis is cured by placing it in an airtight container like plastic or glass canning jars.

 Open the jar every day for several minutes to let out any remaining moisture.
+This allows fresh oxygen in and other stuff out.
 If you are in a hurry and want a quick fix, you can cure it for two days, but if you are not in a rush, cure your weed for 2 to 4 weeks.

 If you happen to get a whiff of ammonia smell, it is an indication that your weed did not dry properly before storing it.
 That ammonia smell means bacteria may have already invaded your buds.
 This is why you must ensure that they have adequately dried before storing.